monica08rc/dig540/01/README.md

 ## Week 1 - Setup

-This week is all about getting the environments set up: Slack, GitHub, and Reclaim Hosting (or another hosting account if you have one).
+This week is all about getting the environments set up: Slack, Reclaim Hosting (or another hosting account if you have one), Visual Studio Code, and GitHub.
 If you run into any problems just ask for help in Slack.

 **This Week's Video**